chandanhpcic/docs/source/development/examples/api_enable_services.rst

 API enable standard services
 =============================

-OPNsense contains a simple wrapper which handles standard service actions like starting and stopping services.
+Reticen8 contains a simple wrapper which handles standard service actions like starting and stopping services.
 For this example, we assume the HelloWorld example is created and the model exists.

 Prerequisites